 The Weatherhead Center typically invites applications to establish new research clusters starting in July.
 We support international, transnational, global, and comparative social science, and may address contemporary or historical topics, including rigorous policy analysis.

 Our goal is to fund research clusters that take on big and original questions for a period of three years.
 Clusters are led by one or two tenured faculty members...

-The Weatherhead Center invites applications to its Scholars Program for 2021–2022.
-This new program offers visiting faculty, postdoctoral researchers, and experienced practitioners the opportunity to spend up to one academic year at Harvard.
+The Weatherhead Center invites applications to its Scholars Program for 2022–2023.
+This program offers visiting faculty, postdoctoral researchers, and experienced practitioners the opportunity to spend up to one academic year at Harvard.

 We will consider faculty in the social sciences from other universities and programs, as well as academics employed by think tanks.

 The Weatherhead Center invites Center Faculty Associates (as well as Harvard Academy Scholars) to apply for research assistance from Harvard College undergraduates.
 These undergraduates hail from a variety of disciplines, and have research interests relating to the work of the Center.
 The Center can hold workshops run by its Graduate Student Associates to teach undergraduate research assistant candidates specific skills such as Excel, SSCI, LexisNexis, JSTOR, Stata, PowerPoint, OmniPage Pro, HeinOnline, EndNote, and WordStat, among others.

 Staff assistants provide a range of basic administrative support functions.
 Resident Faculty Associates of the Center may apply to receive staff support by buying into the Center’s support “pool.”
 This program is subject to staff and space availability, but the Center considers this support a priority.

 Faculty Associates who have offices at the Weatherhead Center may apply for staff support.

 Interested Faculty Associates should contact the executive director, Theodore J. Gilman.